RubiconDeFi/docs/src/pages/docs/protocol/rubicon-pools/strategist-tutorial.md

 Strategists have the ability to place a bid and/or an ask using BathToken liquidity for the purposes of market-making on the Rubicon order book.
 They utilize off-chain strategies to place trades within the bounds of the Pools system and win rewards.

-For a link to an example javascript file and bot, please see [this provided example.](https://github.com/RubiconDeFi/rubicon\_protocol/blob/master/strategist/kovanPoolsStrategist.js)

 ### Strategist Entry Points and Levers

 The strategist in the Pools system has three key functions that they can utilize to market make on Rubicon.
 The strategist enjoys the benefit of winning a proportion of all fills they create while market-making (see `strategistBootyClaim`) with `bathToken` funds.
 The three main functions are as follows: